 But the heart wants what it wants.
 Sometimes the character you end up fancying is definitely not who the developers had in mind.
 Here are our picks for 10 villains that you find so oddly hot, that your moral compass gets left at the door.

 Leader of the Templars in Kirkwall, Meredith certainly is not presented as someone you’d be lusting over.
 Paranoid, authoritarian, and with a murderous hatred of mages, you spend most of the game against her, or desperately trying to get her to stop being insane if you side with her.
 But often fan-casted as the iconic Gillian Anderson, there’s a mature attractiveness to Meredith—not to mention the inherent appeal of her being able to kick your ass.
 And those eyes.
 Almost makes me want to go genocidal in her honor.

 Tira - Soulcalibur Series

-She's lower down in the list because I think the devs knew what they were doing with that design, but Tira still makes the cut purely because going after her rather than any of the other lovely Soulcalibur ladies in odd enough in itself.
-From Sophitia to Xianghua, there’s plenty of non-psychopathic characters who don’t dress in rags.
+She's lower down in the list because I think the devs knew what they were doing with that design, but Tira still makes the cut purely because going after her rather than any of the other lovely Soulcalibur ladies is odd enough in itself.
+From Sophitia to Xianghua, there are plenty of non-psychopathic characters who don’t dress in rags.
 But I guess we like our characters spontaneous, right?
 And it doesn’t get much more spontaneous than having split personalities.